 Scorecard is not only a machine learning algorithm, but also a generic modeling framework used to build a model for assessing credit risks.
 In scorecard modeling, the original data is processed by data binning and feature engineering, and then is used to build a linear model.

 The following dataset contains client information, such as gender, education, marital status, and age, payment history, and credit card billing statements.
-As shown in the following figure, the payment_next_month column (goal field) indicates the probability of a client paying off their credit card debt.
+The payment_next_month column (goal field) indicates the probability of a client paying off their credit card debt, as shown in the following figure.
 A value of 1 indicates that the client will likely pay off the debt and a value of 0 indicates that the client will not likely pay off the debt.

 The dataset contains 30,000 entries.
 You can download the dataset from https://www.kaggle.com/uciml/default-of-credit-card-clients-dataset.